Adaptive Mesh Refinement for arbitrary initial Triangulations: Theoretical Investigation of the novel Initialization

-We know from Remark~\ref{rem:colorability} that not every triangulation~$\tria_0$ in $\RRn$ can be colored, even for~$n=2$.
-The idea to overcome this problem is to use more colors, namely $0,\dots,N$ with $N \geq n$.
-This allows more flexibility in the coloring of~$\tria_0$.
-We define a generalized coloring as follows. \begin{definition}[Generalized Coloring] We call the pair~$(\tria_0,\frc)$ a \emph{generalized colored} or \emph{$(N{+}1)$-colored} triangulation, if $\tria_0$ is a triangulation in~$\RRn$ and $\frc\colon \vertices(\tria_0) \to \lbrace 0 ,\dots,N\rbrace$ is a mapping with some number~$N \geq n$ such that the colors of all vertices of each $T \in \tria_0$ are distinct. \end{definition} With this definition~$(\tria_0,\frc)$ is colored if and only if it is $(n{+}1)$-colored.
-To obtain a proper bisection algorithm for any $(N{+}1)$-colored~$\tria_0$, we think of each~$T \in \tria_0$ as an $n$-subsimplex of a virtual $N$-simplex in~$\RRN$ by embedding~$\tria_0$ into~$\RRN$ and adding virtual nodes to each $n$-simplex so that it becomes an $N$-simplex.
+Remark~\ref{rem:colorability} shows that not every triangulation~$\tria_0$ in $\RRn$ can be $n{+}1$-colored.
+We overcome this difficulty in Definition~\ref{def:gcoloring} by allowing for more colors $0,\dots,N$ with $N \geq n$.
+Such a coloring can always be obtained, see Algorithm~\ref{algo:coloring}.
+To derive a proper bisection algorithm for any $N{+}1$-colored~$\tria_0$, we think of each~$T \in \tria_0$ as an $n$-subsimplex of a virtual $N$-simplex in~$\RRN$ by embedding~$\tria_0$ into~$\RRN$ and adding virtual vertices to each $n$-simplex so that it becomes an $N$-simplex.
 These virtual $N$-simplices are only connected via their $n$-subsimplices given by~$\tria_0$.
-The additional $N{-}n$ vertices are colored with the remaining $N-n$ colors, see Figure~\ref{fig:noncolorable-lifted}.
-We then apply the subsimplex bisection rule of Algorithm~\ref{algo:subsimplex} for~$m=n$.
-This corresponds to the application of Algorithm~\ref{algo:maubach} to the virtual extension of~$\tria_0$ to~$\RRN$.
-Note that the virtual extension is only a theoretical concept and the original idea of our method.
-We do not need to extend~$\tria_0$ in any practical computation.
-Moreover, the extension to virtual $N$-simplices has limitations, see Remark~\ref{rem:problem-virtual}. \begin{remark}[Virtual extension] Figure~\ref{fig:noncolorable-lifted} depicts how a non-colorable triangulation like Figure~\ref{fig:noncolorable} (right) can be generalized colored with one additional color, i.e., it can be~$4$-colored.
-It also illustrates that~$\tria_0$ can be interpreted as the collection of $2$-subsimplices in $\mathbb{R}^3$. \end{remark}
+The additional $N{-}n$ vertices are colored with the remaining $N{-}n$ colors, see Figure~\ref{fig:noncolorable-lifted}.
+We then apply the subsimplex bisection rule of Algorithm~\ref{algo:subsimplex} with~$m=n$.